Will Carla be in hot water with three one time lovers – their wives – and her grown up baby?

 Buona Sera, Mrs. Campbell – (Original Trailer), Вайнах Лига and photos © United Artists

-The film also has splendid all star cast with many of my favourites.
+The film also has a splendid all-star cast with many of my favourites.
 This cast included two lovely actresses that I’ve honoured in blogathons, Lee Grant and Shelley Winters.
 And Telly Savalas!
-Also a British national treasure, the humourist Denis Norden – yup, the guy who sat in the chair for TV’s It’s Alright on the Night and it’s spin-offs (1977-2006) – was listed as one of the scriptwriters.
+Also a British national treasure, the humourist Denis Norden – yup, the guy who sat in the chair for TV’s It’s Alright on the Night and its spin-offs (1977-2006) – was listed as one of the scriptwriters.
 These factors made this film a must see and review film.

 The film was set (and filmed) in Italy and tells of the much loved San Forino villager, Carla Campbell (Gina Lollobrigida).
 Carla returns home in her jazzy sports car after some time away.
 To her surprise, she finds a parade, crowds, flags and buses everywhere.

-Each of the men is unaware of the other men who were in her life at this time, and believe they are the father of her now 18-year-old daughter, Gia.
-All three have been voluntarily paying Carla child maintenance cheques since then.
-This meaning she could afford to send her daughter to a Swiss finishing school, university and live a good life.
+Each of the men is unaware of the other men who were in her life at this time and believes they are the father of her now 18-year-old daughter, Gia.
+All three have been voluntarily paying Carla’s child maintenance cheques since then.
+This means she could afford to send her daughter to a Swiss finishing school, university and live a good life.
 Carla also was generous with her money, providing jobs at her vineyard for the villagers.

-These men are all married and their wives – Fitzi Braddock (Lee Grant), Shirley Newman (Shelley Winters) and Lauren Young (Marian McCargo) – don’t know about Carla and her role in their husband’s lives.
+These men are all married and their wives – Fitzi Braddock (Lee Grant), Shirley Newman (Shelley Winters) and Lauren Young (Marian McCargo) – don’t know about Carla and her role in their husbands’ lives.
 The Newmans have three sons.
-Now the men are back in town, each of these husbands want to see Carla again and meet “their” daughter…
+Now the men are back in town, and each of these husbands wants to see Carla again and meet “their” daughter…

 The girl in question is known to the villagers as Mrs Carla Campbell.
 She’s a pretty redhead with a temperamental lover, Vittorio (Philippe Leroy).
 Vittorio takes care of her flourishing vineyard.
 She told the village when she got pregnant, that her daughter’s father was a rich Army war hero Eddie Campbell.

-This name and the lettering of this on the film posters makes you wonder if this blatant product placement or sponsorship from this company.
+This name and the lettering of this on the film posters make you wonder if this blatant product placement or sponsorship from this company.
 Things get a wee bit complicated when not only the men arrive at her door, but Gia makes a surprise visit.
-Gia wants to meet her father’s friends, and to learn more about her father from them.
+Gia wants to meet her father’s friends and learn more about her father from them.
 She also has some big news for her mother…

 The neurotic and overprotective mother Shirley and her long suffering husband, Phil Newman have three young precocious young boys.
 Phil never gets a moment to himself, with a child always by his side, as Shirley demands.

-All three men phone Carla surreptitiously without their wives present, and make plans to see her and her daughter.
+All three men phone Carla surreptitiously without their wives present and make plans to see her and her daughter.
 Carla then makes her plans.
-These are to visit “an unwell aunt” out of town, and leave town with Gia before the men visit.
-The only people wgo aware of her full story, are her housekeeper Rosa (Naomi Stevens) and the very patient, on-off boyfriend, Vittorio.
+These are to visit “an unwell aunt” out of town and leave town with Gia before the men visit.
+The only people who are aware of her full story, are her housekeeper Rosa (Naomi Stevens) and the very patient, on-off boyfriend, Vittorio.

 While carrying out some money transactions, Shirley learns her husband has sent monthly cheques to Carla.
 She however sees this as a noble gesture to this widow.
 After spotting the other two men’s names in Carla’s bank deposit book, she tells their wives of their inspirational husbands… and praises her husband.

-This film has a fantastic well thought out comedy plot, and the film is cast perfectly with this acting talent.
+This film has a fantastic imaginative comedy plot, and the film is cast perfectly with this acting talent.
 This right down to the casting of the Newman kids.
-Each of the on screen married couples had credible actor and actress combinations.
+Each of the on-screen married couples had credible actor and actress combinations.

 It was in fun moments we met these men.
-These seen and heard with Gia’s descriptions of the men when she first met them in the past, then these then cutting to scenes with the men as they are in the present.
-This proving how much they’d changed (or not).
+These are seen and heard with Gia’s descriptions of the men when she first met them in the past, then these then cut to scenes with the men as they are in the present.
+This proves how much they’d changed (or not).
 These scenes and those with other paternal misunderstandings made this comedy stand out from those who’s the daddy comedy films and TV Shows.

 This film was more recently compared unfairly to Mamma Mia (2008) with three men all believing they may be the father of the same girl.
-However despite this similarity, there are more differences than things in common with the 2008 musical film.
-But I’d urge you one night to say Buona Sera, Mrs. Campbell, to a film which won Gina Lollobrigida a Golden Globe when it’s on the telly.
-As Shelley Winters character says, “It’s a beautiful story”.
+However, despite this similarity, there are more differences than things in common with the 2008 musical film.
+But I’d urge you to say Buona Sera, Mrs Campbell, to a film which won Gina Lollobrigida a Golden Globe when it’s on the telly.
+As Shelley Winters’ character says, “It’s a beautiful story”.